-Zakrzewska kept her position for only six months, after which she was forced to resign due to the protest and objection to the idea of a female maintaining this position.
-Thus, in 1853, she immigrated to the United States hoping to find better opportunities to practice medicine as a woman.
+Zakrzewska kept her position for only six months before she was forced to resign due to complaints of a female’s idea in this position.
+In 1853, she immigrated to the United States, hoping to find better opportunities to practice medicine as a woman.

-Zakrzewska became a resident physician and professor of obstetrics and diseases of women and children at the New England Female Medical College in Boston, but resigned after realizing that the founder of the college was only interested in training midwives and not female doctors.
-That same year she founded the New England Hospital for Women and Children, an institute that provided not only clinical care, but also training for female nurses and practice for female physicians.
-The hospital was revolutionary, opened the path and encouraged women to enter the field of medicine.
+Two years later, Zakrzewska accepted the position of a resident physician and professor of obstetrics and diseases of women and children at the New England Female Medical College in Boston.
+Three years later, she resigned after realizing that the college founder was only interested in training midwives and not female doctors.

 More Interesting Anecdotes:

-- She was a supporter of women’s suffrage.
+- She was a supporter of women’s suffrage and abolition.

 - She pioneered the movement that opened the nursing profession to black women.